WHAT IS THE ICJP?

 HOW DOES THE PRACTICUM OPERATE?

 Students enroll for a full academic year beginning in a fall semester.
-The practicum consists of both a classroom and in-court portion.
-Students will represent their clients at all court hearings, specifically preliminary hearings scheduled every Wednesday morning at 8:30 a.m. at the Centre County Courthouse in Bellefonte.
+Both tracks of the practicum consist of a classroom and in-court portion.
+For the Trial Track, students will represent their clients at all court hearings, specifically preliminary hearings scheduled every Wednesday morning at 8:30 a.m. at the Centre County Courthouse in Bellefonte.
 Each student must have transportation to Bellefonte, Pa.
 Additionally, each student must be available for any court hearing related to their cases i.e. habeas corpus, suppression, motions in limine hearings, pretrial conferences, jury selection, trials, guilty pleas, sentencing and post-sentence motions.
 Additional commitments include: Pretrial Conferences, Jury Selection, brief writing and submission as requested by the Court.
-Students will have access to the Centre County Public Defenders legal staff who will assist in the formatting and filing of any briefs so that they comply with all applicable Court requirements.
+For the Post-Conviction/ Amicus Track, students will each handle a single post-conviction case and work collaboratively on an amicus brief involving an important issue in the criminal justice system in Pennsylvania.
+The work will involve some transportation to the Centre County Courthouse in Bellefonte and to the local prison facilities.

 Evaluation will be based on the supervising attorney’s assessment of students’ achievement in tasks and assignments undertaken during the semester, effort and success in interacting with collaborators, class participation, and analytical and professional skills.

 HOW CAN A MEMBER OF THE PUBLIC BECOME A CLIENT OF THE PRACTICUM?